nodkz/babel-plugin-transform-relay-hot/README.md

 ### [eslint-plugin-graphql](https://github.com/apollostack/eslint-plugin-graphql)

 For `eslint` checks of `Relay.QL` tagged templates you may use `eslint-plugin-graphql`.
-It also track changes of graphql schema json file with following config:
+It also tracks changes of graphql schema json file with following config:
 ```js
 // In a file called .eslintrc.js
 const path = require('path');